Amos Fries: Military career

-"Anti-communism" and chemical warfare advocacy
+Anti-communism and chemical warfare advocacy

-During the "interwar period", the Chemical Warfare Service maintained its arsenal despite public pressure and presidential wishes in favor of disarmament.
+During the interwar period, the Chemical Warfare Service maintained its arsenal despite public pressure and presidential wishes in favor of disarmament.
 Fries viewed calls for chemical disarmament as a Communist plot.
 As CWS chief, Fries created a secret military intelligence unit within the Chemical Warfare Service to monitor domestic subversion.
 Fries accused the National Council for Prevention of War (NCPW) of being a Communist front.
 He also leveled similar accusations at Florence Watkins, the executive secretary of the National Congress of Parent Teacher Associations.
 The pressure generated by Fries' accusations led to the National Congress of Parent Teacher Associations withdrawing its membership in the NCPW.
 The General Federation of Women's Clubs took the same action.

+Fries use race to justify some of his views.
+During a lecture at the General Staff College, he declared:"The same training that makes for advancement in science, and success in manufacture in peace, gives the control of the body that hold the white man to the firing line no matter what its terrors.
+A great deal of this comes because the white man has had trained out of him nearly all superstition."Fries declared that this training set apart from the "negro" as well as the "Gurkha and the Moroccan."